Exploring big questions over lunch

 One of our team members, Ash, shared that her experience of the Holy Spirit was like a warm hug and a soothing hand on her back.
 After each leader shared we explained how our individual interaction with the Holy Spirit won’t necessarily be the same as the person next to us; as you have a personal relationship with Jesus, so too is your relationship with Holy Spirit – unique and personal.

-When the bell had gone for class and everyone was leaving, one of the students, Amanda, came up to Ash and said, “I think I’ve felt the Holy Spirit.
+After the bell had gone for class and everyone was leaving, one of the students, Amanda, came up to Ash and said, “I think I’ve felt the Holy Spirit.

 “I was in hospital praying for my sister.
 Praying that she would be healed and I felt like I was being enveloped by a giant hug.
 It felt like a huge weight was lifted off me.”